What are OKLCH colors?

 Generally you don't want this to happen, as the clipped color can often look very different from the defined one.

-OKLCH colors were introduced in CSS Color Module Level 4 and they are well supported across all modern browsers.
+oklch colors were introduced in CSS Color Module Level 4 and they are well supported across all modern browsers.

-However, there are still some surfaces where OKLCH colors are not supported such as outdated browsers.
+However, there are still some surfaces where oklch colors are not supported such as outdated browsers.
 In case you are worried about this, you can add fallbacks and use the @supports directive in CSS.

 @layer base {